-Improper Attestation - Any Attestation level set that does not conform with the industry standards set in ATIS 1000074 (see attachment A).
+Improper Attestation - Attestation is a process specifically defined within the SHAKEN standard.
+Any Attestation level set that does not conform with the industry standards set in ATIS 1000074 (see attachment A).
 An Improper Attestation includes any call where an originating service provider (OSP) signs a call with a level of Attestation inconsistent with the information it has, or is required to have, about the call.